Mukim Berakas 'A'

-Mukim Berakas 'A' is a mukim in Brunei-Muara District, Brunei.
+Mukim Berakas 'A' is a mukim in Brunei-Muara District, Brunei Darussalam.
 The population was 27,223 in 2016.

-Background

-The mukim and Mukim Berakas 'B' were originally one mukim by the name 'Mukim Berakas' before being split into the current divisions in 1996.
+Etymology

+People from the Kampong Ayer used to travel to the Berakas to get firewood before resettlement.
+Only a jungle at that time, they wrapped the woods when they had gathered them.
+In Brunei Malay, the act of bundling the woods is known as berkas.
+As word spread about memberakas kayu (to gather firewood), Berakas was established as the location where people go.

 Geography

-The mukim borders the South China Sea to the north, Mukim Mentiri and Mukim Berakas 'B' to the east, Mukim Kianggeh to the south, Mukim Gadong 'B' to the south-west and Mukim Gadong 'A' to the west.
+The mukim borders the South China Sea to its north, Mukim Mentiri and Mukim Berakas 'B' to its east, Mukim Kianggeh to its south, Mukim Gadong 'B' to its south-west, and Mukim Gadong 'A' to its west.

-Demographics

-As of 2016 census, the population of Mukim Berakas 'A' comprised 14,193 males and 13,030 females.
-The mukim had 5,186 households occupying 5,071 dwellings.
-The entire population lived in urban areas.

-Settlements
+Administration

 Mukim Berakas 'A' encompasses the following populated settlements: